swisskyrepo/PayloadsAllTheThings/SQL Injection/MySQL Injection.md

 ## MYSQL Wide byte injection

-Wide byte injection works only when mysql's encoding is set to gbk, a small php example:
+Wide byte injection works only when mysql encoding is set to gbk, a small php example:

 ```php
 function check_addslashes($string)